 The release of the Guru coincides with a date close to Diwali and is known as Bandi Chhor Diwas (the day of leaving prison).

 I hung around the Gurudwara for some time, but I was a bit early.
 Sadly, this time, the langar wasn’t served, so I moved on to my next place.

 Teli ka Mandir

-With this all the Gwalior monuments within the fort are done, you can come down the hill and explore the city for the rest of the places.
+With this, all Gwalior monuments within the fort are done, and now you can come downhill and explore the city for the rest of the places.

 Gujari Mahal Archaeological Museum

 We all know the love story of the Gujari princess Mrignayani and Raja Man Singh Tomar.
 The palace he built for his beloved is now an archaeological museum of great eminence.
 Love is eternal, indeed!